edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     ```

     :::info
-    This command creates IAM configuration in the GCP project `yourproject-12345` on the GCP zone `europe-west1-a` using a new service account `constell-test`.
+    This command creates IAM configuration in the GCP project `yourproject-12345` on the GCP zone `europe-west1-a` creating a new service account `constell-test`.
     :::

     </tabItem>